How to Quickly Adjust Your Strategy to a New Reality

 Conduct Your Research, Quickly

-As product leaders, we are trained to constantly validate what we think with the market.
+As product leaders, we are trained to constantly validate whatever we think in the market.
 We constantly question ourselves.
 It’s a great practice, but it shouldn’t be taken to the extreme.

-For example, if you are not sure how big a certain problem is, you can look for surveys that other companies or research institutes have already run which might contain the relevant information.
-If you want to know if a certain topic is important enough for the decision-makers in your customers’ business, newspaper interviews with such people might include quotes that indicate how they see the problem.
+For example, if you are not sure how big a certain problem is, you can look for surveys that other companies or research institutes have already run that might contain relevant information.
+If you want to know if a certain topic is important enough for the decision-makers in your customers’ business, news interviews with such people might include quotes that indicate how they see the problem.

 Know When to Stop

-Any strategic process requires to move back and forth between the bigger picture and the details, to make sure they tell one coherent story.
-It is like a sine wave, where the amplitude becomes smaller with each iteration until eventually, it all makes sense.
+Any strategic process requires moving back and forth between the bigger picture and the details to make sure they tell one coherent story.
+It is like a sine wave, where the amplitude becomes smaller with each iteration until everything eventually makes sense.

 In a quick strategic process, you will most likely stop at this point and use this strategy to make decisions that are due.
 It is probably good enough, assuming everyone understands that the sine wave is still there and might impact some of your outcomes in the future.

-You’ll find more examples and insights in my interview with Ross Webb.
-You’re welcome to listen to our chat on his podcast: ‘The Product Coach’. click here.
+You can find more examples and insights in my interview with Ross Webb on his podcast, ‘The Product Coach.’

 Our free e-book “Speed-Up the Journey to Product-Market Fit” — an executive’s guide to strategic product management is waiting for you